 - Grand Parade: Tuesdays from 12pm - 2pm, Sallis Benney foyer space, or upstairs in the Students' Union office

 - Falmer: Tuesdays from 1-2pm in Falmer SU/The Hive, Ringmer House

 - Moulsecoomb: Thursday, 12pm - 1:30pm, Brighton SU Reception.
 Cockcroft Building

 Click here to view our recipe page for tasty, wholesome recipe suggestions

 Veg boxes need to be ordered in advance, don't forget to bring a bag to put your veggies in!

-Moulsecoomb and Falmer campuses also sell dried wholefoods sourced from Infinity Foods co-operative, based in Brighton.
+Falmer campus also sell dried wholefoods sourced from Infinity Foods co-operative, based in Brighton.
 You can buy cous cous, bulgar wheat, rice or quinoa much cheaper than usual as we buy in bulk.
 You do not need to pre-order to buy wholefoods, but don’t forget to bring a container!

 How to join:

 You can join at all Brighton Students Union Reception offices, pop in and talk to